 Step 4: Fertilize And Grow Beets In Pots

-Germination of your beet seeds is dependent on their being planted in suitable soil.
+Germination of your beet seeds depends on their being planted in suitable soil.
 Fertilizing your beets in pots is another crucial step to take.

-Organic fertilizer provides your plants with even more nutrients and vitamins, allowing you to harvest beets in a shorter time.
+Organic fertilizer gives your plants more nutrients and vitamins, allowing you to harvest beets quickly.

 NPK ratios, which reflect how much nitrogen, phosphorus, and potassium are present in a mixture, have been measured in fertilizers.
 Use a fertilizer with a balanced nitrogen, phosphorus, and potassium content.

-For every four inches of the container, add two tablespoons of organic fertilizer.
+Add two tablespoons of organic fertilizer for every four inches of the container.
 Before burying your seeds, incorporate the fertilizer or compost tea into the soil.

 Step 5: Spacing